toco/IdiomMatcher/README.md

 Normally you wouldn't manually write patterns, instead select some disassembly in IDA and create a pattern from there.
 Select disassembly and use the context menu or the menu "Edit/Other/Create Pattern from selection"

+Patterns can be configure to extract values.
+The extracted values can be used in actions which will be exected once it was matched.

 For more information about the pattern specification have a look at the documented IdiomMathcher.json example in the ```doc``` directory.

 ##Plugin usage
 Load patterns form disk or create patterns

 ##TODO
-- Actually use extracted values as parameter in match action.
 - Add GUI for pattern editing.

 ##License